empirical-org/Empirical-Core/README.md

 5. Install the bundle with `bundle install`.

-6. Set up your database with `bundle exec rake db:setup`.
+6. Set up your database with `bundle exec rake empirical:setup`.

 7. Run the server with `bundle exec rails s`.